scheinerman/SimplePolynomials.jl/README.md

 Similarly, `lcm(a,b)` returns a least common multiple of `a` and `b`.
 As with `gcd`, this is not uniquely defined.

+To be sure that the result of these operations are consistent, the results are wrapped in `monic` to ensure that the results have leading coefficient equal to one.

 ## Conversion to/from `Polynomial`

 The `Polynomials` module also defines polynomials with many additional